Totally agree with Spacelys suggestions. Foals need to be foals

 -- The Rothenberger FamilyHe who thinks he can do everything or knows everything has already reached the beginning of the end.

-Independent Beach Body Coach and Ride Fit Challenge Host
+Independent Beach Body Coach, The Sound Equestrian, and Ride Fit Challenge Host

 Barn Swallow Jewelry on Artfire!